An Introduction to Probabilistic Programming: Expectation Propagation

 \section{Expectation Propagation}

 One of the main advantages in representing a probabilistic program as a factor graph is that we can perform inference with message passing algorithms.
-As an example of this we will consider expectation propagation (EP), which forms the basis of the runtime of Infer.NET \citep{minkainfer}, a popular probabilistic programming language.
+As an example of this we will consider expectation propagation (EP), which forms the basis of runtime of Infer.NET \citep{minkainfer}, a highly influential probabilistic programming system.

 EP considers an unnormalized density $\gamma(X)$ that is defined in terms of a factor graph $(X,F,A,\Psi)$.
-As noted in the preceding section, a factor graph defines a density as a product over an index set $F$
+As noted in the last section, a factor graph defines a density as a product over an index set $F$

 We approximate $\pi(X)$ with a distribution $q(X)$ that is similarly defined as a product over factors

 The objective in EP is to make $q(X)$ as similar as possible to $\pi(X)$ by minimizing the Kullback-Leibler divergence